wandb/docs/docs/guides/hosting/iam/restricted-projects.md

 * By default, project level roles for all users in a _team_ or _restricted_ scoped project **inherit** their respective team level roles.
 * You **can not** change the project level role of a user who has _View-only_ role at the team level.
 * If the project level role for a user within a particular project **is same as** the team level role, and at some point if a team admin changes the team level role, the relevant project role is automatically changed to track the team level role.
-* If you change the the project level role for a user within a particular project such that **it is different from** the team level role, and at some point if a team admin changes the team level role, the relevant project level role remains as is.
+* If you change the project level role for a user within a particular project such that **it is different from** the team level role, and at some point if a team admin changes the team level role, the relevant project level role remains as is.
-* If you remove a user from a _restricted_ project when their project level role was different from the team level role, and if you then add the user back to the project after some time, they will inherit the team level role due to the default behavior.
-If needed, you will need to change the project level role again in order to be different from the team level role.
+* If you remove a user from a _restricted_ project when their project level role was different from the team level role, and if you then add the user back to the project after some time, they would inherit the team level role due to the default behavior.
+If needed, you would need to change the project level role again to be different from the team level role.